Start Getting Stronger in Indio

 Your doctor probably told you to exercise more.
 Maybe they mentioned walking.
 Maybe swimming.
-What most doctors don't say clearly enough is that the single most important type of exercise for adults over 50 is strength training.
+What most doctors don't say clearly enough — especially here in Indio and the east Coachella Valley — is that the single most important type of exercise for adults over 50 is strength training.
 Not cardio.
 Not yoga.
 Not walking around the block.
 Lifting weights.
 Resistance training.
 Putting your muscles under load so they actually get stronger.
+Learn more about why strength training matters after 40.

 This isn't opinion.
 The research on this is about as close to settled science as it gets in the fitness world.
 And yet most people over 50 still think lifting weights is something young people do.
 It's not.
 It's something everyone should do, and the older you get, the more critical it becomes.